bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Ex - When we use `throw foo;`, it returns a completion record with `{ [[Type]]: 'throw',  [[Value]]: foo }`.
 Return statements also work similarly - where the return value is stored inside `[[Value]]` and `[[Type]]` is 'return'`.

-c. [[Target]] - This is a lesser used construct. continue and break statements can have a optional label - which looks like `break foo;`.
-This label 'foo' is stored in [[Target]] field.
+c. [[Target]] - This is a lesser used construct. continue and break statements can have a optional label - which can be used like `break foo;`.
+This label 'foo' is stored in the [[Target]] field.

 How does `break foo;` work?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyMDQzNTIyNiwxMzY2MzgwOTEwLDU0OD
+eyJoaXN0b3J5IjpbNzI4MzgyMzE1LDEzNjYzODA5MTAsNTQ4Mj
-I2MjU5NiwtMTIzNjYzNjQ3MSwxMjEyMjM4MTcxLC0xMDAxMzU4
+YyNTk2LC0xMjM2NjM2NDcxLDEyMTIyMzgxNzEsLTEwMDEzNTg2
-NjkzLC01MzQ1NDQ2MzJdfQ==
+OTMsLTUzNDU0NDYzMl19
 -->